MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Choosing-a-pro-code-pattern.md

 #### Microsoft Graph APIs scenario

 Contoso has built an application that enables its customers to manage internal operations, but they are seeking to improve it.
-Their customers bring forward issues about basic administrative tasks-such as scheduling meetings, logging time off, and sending emails—taking too much time.
+Their customers bring forward issues about basic administrative tasks-such as scheduling meetings, logging time off, and sending emails-taking too much time.

 To address this issue, Contoso decides to augment their generative AI application using Microsoft Graph APIs, which can connect to their customers' data in Microsoft 365.
 Contoso is able to enhance the capabilities of their AI assistant with access to more relevant personal data retrieved from the API.
 Microsoft Graph APIs enable Contoso's solution to: